 - 3-5 Tbsp Korean Red Pepper Flakes (Depends on Spicy Level)

 - 3 Tbsp.
 Water

 - Cut the Cabbage stem off and discard.
 Then, cut the Cabbage lengthwise into quarters (4 pieces).
 Then into 2 inch pieces.

 - Place Cabbage in a bowl or in a clean sink and pour the salt evenly over the cabbage.
+Cover and submerge in water.
 Let sit for 1-2 hours.

 - While the Cabbage rests, cut the Daikon Radish into matchstick size pieces.
 Set aside